Intermesh/groupoffice-docs/system-settings/authentication/2fa-eas.rst

 	 2-Factor authentication approve device

-The connected devices can be managed from :ref:`my-account` ->
+The connected devices can be managed from :ref:`your account settings<my-account>`:

 .. figure:: ../../_static/system-settings/2fa-eas-clients.png
 	 :alt: Connected clients